Kearney, Ontario: Events

-Annual events include the Blackfly Festival, Lions Club Lobsterfest, Creative Changes Art Show, Sand Lake Regatta, Kearney Regatta, Kearney Lions Club Pancake Breakfast, Christmas Fun Fair and Craft Sale, the "Kearney Dog Sled Races", and Sand Lake Thanksgiving Sunday Turkey Shoot.
-Kearney is also well known for its grand and impressive firework show that is held every July.
-Visits can be made to the restored pioneer log church at Sand Lake as well as many other points of interest along the way.
+Annual events include the Blackfly Festival, Lions Club Lobsterfest, Creative Changes Art Show, Sand Lake Regatta, Kearney Regatta, Kearney Lions Club Pancake Breakfast, Christmas Fun Fair and Craft Sale, the "Kearney Dog Sled Races", the firework show held every July and Sand Lake Thanksgiving Sunday Turkey Shoot.

 Kearney's history of logging also helped create the trails for their dog sled races in the winter.
 The races, which are organized by the Kearney Dog Sled Race Committee, have grown in popularity with both spectators and racers since its inception in 1995.
 The mushers can choose from a number of scenic trails used for four, six, and forty mile races, and as of February 2010, a 120-mile overnight race.
 In addition to the races, the weekend has a full roster of family events, including cross-country skiing and ice fishing.

 The local postal code of Kearney is P0A 1M0.
 The post office services the town with lock boxes and a rural route.
 Kearney is located 43 km north of Huntsville, Ontario.
 From Huntsville, follow Hwy 11 north until exit 244 (Emsdale), then Hwy 518 east to Kearney.